sequana/GNFish/README.md

 You must add a the field tags or filters after your query.<br />
 See ./Example/query_genome_2.txt for examples of queries.<br />
 As each contains is own filters or field tags this will be applied exclusively.<br />
-For gobioidei it will download just genomes annotated at chromosome level.
+For gobioidei it will download just genomes annotated at chromosome level.<br />
-For _Homo sapiens_ all the
+For _Homo sapiens_ all the available genomes will be downloaded.<br />
 Just protein example.
 For rna, genomic, exclusive or retmax argument see 1 above and them to this command line.<br />
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query_genome_2.txt --protein
 ```

 #### 4.- Refine to each query and general refine
+Default.
+Applies Representative (just one genome for species), Latest, Not Anomalous.<br />
 You must add a the field tags or filters after your query.<br />
 See ./Example/query_genome_2.txt for examples of queries.<br />
 As each contains is own filters or field tags this will be applied exclusively.<br />
+For gobioidei it will download just genomes annotated at chromosome level.<br />
+For _Homo sapiens_ just the representative one.<br />
 Just protein example.
 For rna, genomic, exclusive or retmax argument see 1 above and them to this command line.<br />
 ```
-./Code/get_genomes.py hlorente@ucm.es Example/query_genome_2.txt --protein --refine 'AND "chromosome level"[filter]'
+./Code/get_genomes.py hlorente@ucm.es Example/query_genome_2.txt --protein --refine
 ```
 ## get_query_seqs.py<br />